zamilskhan/3docs/source/admin-guide/integrate.md

 * Create Trust Relationship for Google Apps:

-   * How to create a trust relationship can be found [here](./outbound-saml.md#how-to-create-trust-relationship).
+   * How to create a trust relationship can be found [here](saml.md).
 We need to follow the "File" method for Google Apps trust relationship.
     * Required attributes: Generally a nameID attributes is required.
-[Here](https://gluu.org/docs/customize/attributes/#custom-nameid) is how you can create custom nameID in Gluu Server.
     * Relying Party Configuration: Yes, SAML2SSO should be configured.
         * includeAttributeStatement: check
         * assertionLifetime: default